"Experience, the most brutal of teachers; but you learn,

 universe—mind, consciousness, desire, intellect, purpose, values,

-attitude. goodness and pleasure, evil and suffering, etc.,—are
+attitude. goodness and pleasure, evil and suffering, etc.,—are subordinate or emergent

 properties that somehow came to or with life as a series of "happy